 The town is very rich in history and mystery.
 According to the legends it was founded by a man named Komen who came to the dutch side of Komenda and asked the Dutch for shelter.
 The Dutch though refused his bid, and told him to look for shelter west of the river that was the border of Dutch-Komenda.
 They warned him though that a monster was living on the other side of the river.
 The Dutch promised Komen, that if he was able to kill the monster, they would give him all of the land west of the river.
 So Komen killed the monster, and not only gave Komenda it’s name, but also founded British-Komenda, west from Dutch-Komenda.

 That’s what the legends say.
 Who knows what happened.
 But one thing is obvious even from the legend.
 Komenda was very very much intertwined in the colonial fights between the Dutch and the British for Ghana.
 There are many remainders visible of that, most importantly the Komenda Castle.
 Although in really bad shape, damaged by war, age and careless treatment, a lot of it is still surprsingly intact.

-Komenda has everything one can wish for in Africa.
+Komenda has everything one (Spoiled western white guy) can wish for.
 A central water supply, electricity during most parts of the day (especially at night), and cellphone reception from three different providers (MTN, Glo, Vodafone).
 Vodafone is even 3G, so I have a better internet connection here than in some parts of Germany, which is kind of amazing.

 What gave Komenda most of its current status is a sugar factory that was in operation in Komenda until about 30 years ago.
 Nobody knows why it closed.
 A lot of excitement here right now is due to the fact that an Indian investor is planning on reopening the plant.